browserengineering/book/book/invalidation.md

 text in it:

 ::: {.example contenteditable=true}
-Click on this text to edit it.
+Click on this <i>formatted</i> <b>text</b> to edit it.
 :::

-Let's implement this in our browser---it will make a good test of invalidation.
+Let's implement `contenteditable` in our browser---it will make a good test of invalidation.
 To begin with, we need to make elements with a `contenteditable` property focusable:

 ``` {.python}